thoughtworks/hardposit-chisel3/README.md

 [Posit Hub] \
 [Unum-computing Google group]

+## Calyx Binding

+Calyx is an infrastructure for accelerator design.
+This repo has bindings for Calyx Native.
+These bindings can allow Posit arithmetic for Calyx frontends such as Dahlia.

+More information about the Calyx binding and it's usage is in the [lib directory](./lib/README.md)

 ## Unit Testing

 The posit arithmetic modules have been unit tested using Chisel IO testers.
 For better coverage a random test generator is also available enabled by the [universal] C++ template library.
 The test generator supplies tests to the hardware units which are simulated using [verilator].